About

 Our Vision: to be the premier, trusted choice of Colorado businesses for consulting, training and resources.

-SBDC Origin Story
+Our Origin Story

 In 1953 President Dwight Eisenhower (he was number 34) signed the Small Business Act into law which created the Small Business Administration (SBA).
 Their mission is to aid, counsel, assist and protect, insofar as is possible, the interests of small business concerns.
 It also is charged with ensuring that small businesses earn a "fair proportion" of government contracts and sales of surplus property.
 It’s very wordy and nerdy but the SBA is meant to represent and advocate for small entrepreneurs across the U.S. to the federal government.

-Bringing it home to Colorado, the SBDC was born in 1987 to the parents of the Community Colleges of Colorado.
+Bringing it home to Colorado, the Colorado SBDC was born in 1987 to the parents of the Community Colleges of Colorado.
 It was then put up for adoption in 1989, at the young age of two, and adopted by the Governor’s Office of Business Development, now the Colorado Office of Economic Development and International Trade (OEDIT), where it lives today.
 Through nourishment and care, the Colorado SBDC has grown to many statewide, community-based physical locations.
 Find your local SBDC.

 How We Exist

-The Colorado Small Business Development Center Network (SBDC) is funded through a cooperative agreement with the U.S. Small Business Administration (SBA).
+The Colorado SBDC is funded through a cooperative agreement with the U.S. Small Business Administration (SBA).
 The SBDC Network is a partnership between the State of Colorado, Colorado Office of Economic Development and International Trade, the Small Business Administration (SBA), Colorado’s institutions of higher education, local economic development organizations and local chambers of commerce.

 America's SBDC Accredited Member